Pikaches/db_lab/README.md

 4. Configure the databases and Kafka settings as needed 🔧
 5. Feel free to change databases passwords and my JWT token for auth but don't forget - auth by itself is required 🔧

+# Kafka Setuo
+To create connectors, follow this instruction:

+1. It's important to firstly create tables before sending any connectors!
+2. Go to `Debezium.txt` and copy-paste commands to post connctors(if you want to discover them - just open needed json)
+3. Insert data
+4. See magic
+IMPORTANT: if you want to configure it on your database - don't forget to install needed connector class on docker-compose.yml and provide valid JSON.

 # Usage Examples
 To use the project, follow these basic steps: